wirustea/labeling/README.md

 ## Requirements
 - PyQt5
-- PyInstaller (option, if you wang to pack as a executable file)
+- PyInstaller (option, if you want to pack as a executable file, very recommand)

 ## Quick start
 0. Clone this project